Install Slackware ARM Linux On The Raspberry Pi

 Use the cursor keys to move up and down the list and the space bar to select/deselect the highlighted package.
-When you have done selecting your packages press the enter key.
+When you have finished selecting your packages press the enter key.

 Unless you really have a reason not to, or you are very familiar with Slackware package management, now select 'Install everything' and press the enter key...

 Sit back and relax for a while, put the kettle on, clean your room (students only), catch up with the latest news and developments from the Slackware ARM Linux Project, or the Foundation, while you're otherwise unoccupied...

 And enjoy the view!
 This process took approx. 1 hour 25 mins to complete when installing Slackware ARM 14.1 with the packages which we previously selected.
 Your installation may take the same or a similar time, depending on your own choice of packages, and the speed of your SD card.

 After all the packages have been installed you will be asked to select a mouse configuration.